littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 R-Portable\App\R-Portable\bin\Rscript.exe %ROPTS% main.R 1> ShinyApp.log 2>&1
 {% endhighlight %}

 This batch file tell your computer to find `Rscript.exe` in you `R-Portable folder`, use it to run `main.r` in order to call your Shiny app.
 You may notice the `ShinyApp.log` in the above line of code.
-This is to create a log file, all messages of R console, as well as messages from your `print()` function will be saved into the batch file.
+This is to create a log file.
+All messages of R console, as well as messages from your `print()` function will be saved into the batch file.

+Now your program will look like this:

+...

+To launch your app, you just need to double click on your batch file.
+You can also create a shortcut for this batch file, set an icon for it, and put it anywhere on your computer to launch your app.

 For more detail about deploying Desktop Apps with R, please visit:
 [http://www.r-bloggers.com/deploying-desktop-apps-with-r/](http://www.r-bloggers.com/deploying-desktop-apps-with-r/){:target="_blank"}